mahdinasseri/educAItion-AI-agent/README.md

   Users simply message the Telegram bot to get started.
 No registration forms, no accounts.
 Just say hi.

 * **New Words Daily:**
-  Each day, three random English words are selected for every user at three different times.
+  Each day, three random English words are selected for every user at different schaduled times.
 For each word:

   * An educational text is generated using OpenAI's API.
   * An AI-generated image is created to support visual memory.